Copilot-Language/copilot/README.md

 License
 =======

-CoPilot is distributed under a BSD3 license.
+Copilot is distributed under a BSD3 license.
 The license terms are stated in the [LICENSE](http://github.com/niswegmann/copilot-language/tree/master/LICENSE)-file.